-Outputs 1 & 2 present a mix of the input signal and the granulator output.
+Outputs 1 & 2 present a mix of the input signal and the granulator output with effects applied.
 Outputs 3 & 4 present just the granulator output.

 This algorithm recognises note on, note off, and pitch bend messages.
 It also recognises sustain (CC# 64) and All Notes Off (CC# 123 value 0), so these CCs are not available for MIDI mapping.